top of page

-Fully accredited CPD Seminars focusing on latest global trends, the resilience of island communities, and the increasing vulnerability of islands dependent upon a single economic sector, can be booked in Jersey, Guernsey, and Isle of Man.
-In addition, key monthly State of the Islands' Reviews are now being generated and available online or by subscription.
+We offer fully CPD accredited Seminars concentrating on latest global trends, island resilience, and the vulnerability of islands dependent upon a single economic sector.
+These are available in Jersey, Guernsey, and Isle of Man.

 OUR EXPERIENCE